dzekelid/daily/_listings/climacell/openapi.md

   /daily:
     post:
       summary: Post Daily
+      description: |-
-      description: "### Daily (Coming Soon)\nThe ```\u200Bdaily\u200B``` API call
+        ### Daily (Coming Soon)
-        provides the daily forecast with weather parameter summaries for the next 16 \u200Bdays\u200B.
-The weather data includes daily minimum and maximum values for temperature, feels-like, dew point, pressure, humidity, and visibility, along with accumulated precipitation, list of precipitation types and wind information."
+        The ```???daily???``` API call provides the daily forecast with weather parameter summaries for the next 16 ???days???.
+The weather data includes daily minimum and maximum values for temperature, feels-like, dew point, pressure, humidity, and visibility, along with accumulated precipitation, list of precipitation types and wind information.
       operationId: -daily-coming-soonthe-daily-api-call-provides-the-daily-forecast-with-weather-parameter-summaries-fo
       x-api-path-slug: daily-post
       responses: